Investment Platforms

 High yield savings account in Europe

-Saving money abroad is currently gaining popularity.
-Through Raisin Bank (Germany) you can easily open a high yield savings account with several European banks.
+Online you can easily open a high yield savings account with several European banks.
 These often have a higher interest rate than what you receive in a local bank account.
-Banks that work with Raisin include:
+Some examples of banks with high interest rates are:

 Nordax Bank, founded in 2003 and headquartered in Stockholm, is a Swedish bank.
-It offers both an online savings account with variable interest rates of 3.11%, and deposit savings with great interest rates.
+It offers both an online savings account with variable interest rates of 2.28 percent, and deposit savings with great interest rates.

 The banks listed above all offer good savings rates, and even as an international client it is easy to open an account there.
-However, it is not possible to open a business savings account through Raisin.
 If you are interested in getting the highest savings rates, you could also consider other institutions than banks.

 European p2p platforms